lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 ## Llama-70B on 8 x H100 (fp8)

 Now, let us test the FP8 performance.
 Both vLLM and SGLang use FP8 kernels from CUTLASS.
 In the offline setting, SGLang’s batch scheduler is very efficient and can continue to scale the throughput with larger batch sizes, achieving the highest throughput in this case.
-Other systems cannot scale their throughput or batch sizes due to OOM, missing manual tuning, or other overheads.
+Other systems cannot scale their throughput or batch sizes due to OOM, missing extensive manual tuning, or other overheads.
 This trend continues in the online case as well, with both SGLang and TensorRT achieving similar median latency.

 <img src="/images/blog/sglang_llama3/70b_fp8_throughput.svg" style="display: flex; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 70%;"></img>